SopiMlab/DeepLearningWithAudio/02_ddsp/README.md

 ```
 ./dlwa.py ddsp train --dataset_name your_name/input_folder_to_be_transferred --model_name your_name/name_model
 ```
 **your_name/input_folder_to_be_transferred ** and  **your_name/name_model** should be replaced with your own folder names.
-This command line start the DDSP training and saves trained checkpoints, log, summaries into DeepLearningWithAudio/utilities/dlwa/models/ddsp/your_name/name_model
+This command line will  start the DDSP training and it will  saves trained checkpoints, log, summaries into DeepLearningWithAudio/utilities/dlwa/models/ddsp/your_name/name_model

 ## DDSP training in other virtual machines